-On the other hand, row 4 shows that developer profits increase approximately R\$2.98 billion.43 The aggregate losses to local homeowners are larger than the gains to developers, suggesting that if lobbying efforts for zoning reform is proportional to the potential gains/losses from the zoning, cities around the globe would rarely approve a zoning reform similar to the one implemented in Sao Paulo, much less a Double Bar style reform.
-Row 5 shows a back-of-the envelope calculation of the potential effect of zoning reform on productivity.
-For this exercise we heavily rely on the estimates of (Glaeser and Gyourko, 2018).44 We find that future gains in productivity could be R\$0.59 billion, and are another potential justification for increasing densification.
-Finally, the last row shows potential welfare gains for new residents, given that more housing allows the migra-
+On the other hand, row 4 shows that developer profits increase by approximately R\$4.47 billion.49 The aggregate losses to local homeowners are larger than the gains to developers, suggesting that if lobbying efforts for zoning reform are proportional to the potential gains/losses from the zoning, cities around the globe would be unlikely to approve a zoning reform similar to the one implemented in Sao Paulo, much less a Double BAR style reform.
+Row 5 shows a back-ofthe envelope calculation of the potential effect of zoning reform on productivity.
+For this exercise we heavily rely on the estimates of Glaeser and Gyourko (2018).50 We find that future gains in productivity could be R\$0.92 billion, and are another potential justification for increasing densification.
+Finally, the last row shows potential welfare gains for new residents, given that more housing allows the migration of new households.51 Given the relatively small number of extra new houses built because of the 2016 reform, the aggregate consumption gains from new residents is also small.
+Gains for new residents become sizeable only in the Double BAR scenario, as a much larger number of people can now move to the city.

-42 One important caveat with such housing wealth losses is that housing consumption does not change as house prices fall.
-Moreover, homeowners are always able to sell their existing homes and buy other houses of similar quality given that price drops are happening across the city.
+48 One important caveat with such housing wealth losses is that housing consumption does not change as house prices fall.
+Moreover, homeowners are always able to sell their existing homes and buy other houses of similar quality given that price drops occur across the city.
 Landlords, on the other hand, mostly care about returns on their investment, so the nominal losses represent real reductions in profits.

-43 Predicted developer profits are calculated as the total value of new developed housing units times a mark up of 10% which is a conservative estimate of mark ups for real estate development.
+49 Predicted developer profits are calculated as the total value of new developed housing units times a mark up of 10% which is a conservative estimate of mark ups for real estate development.

-44 (Glaeser and Gyourko, 2018) find that a dramatic zoning reform across all cities in the United States - that allow the move of enough workers to equalize wages across all cities - would generate a GDP gain of 2%.
-Assuming Sao Paulo in Brazil has a similar role of New York city in the United States, and also accounting for the magnitude of new housing necessary to equalize wages in NYC and the size of the 2016 reform in Sao Paulo, we can back out potential productivity gains from the Sao Paulo reform.
-Perfectly replicating the (Glaeser and Gyourko, 2018) analysis to Brazil would require data collection for all Brazilian cities and it is out of the scope of this paper.
+50 Glaeser and Gyourko (2018) find that a dramatic zoning reform across all cities in the United States - that allow the movement of enough workers to equalize wages across all cities - would generate a GDP gain of 2%.
+Assuming Sao Paulo in Brazil plays an analogous role in the Brazilian economy as that of New York city in the United States economy, and also accounting for the relative magnitude of new housing developed due to the 2016 reform in Sao Paulo, we can back out potential productivity gains.
+See Online Appendix for details of the calculation.
+Perfectly replicating the Glaeser and Gyourko (2018) analysis to Brazil would require data collection for all Brazilian cities and is out of the scope of this paper.